Summary

 - Use an effective mosquito repellent, containing either picaridin or diethyltoluamide (DEET), on all exposed skin.

-- Wear long, loose-fitting clothes that cover your skin.
+- Wear long, loose-fitting, light-coloured clothes that cover your skin.

-- Take action to prevent mosquito breeding around your home.
+- Take action to prevent mosquitoes breeding around your home.

 On this page

-Mosquitoes can carry diseases that may be passed on to people through mosquito bites.
+Mosquitoes can carry diseases that can be passed on to people through mosquito bites.

-In Australia, some of these include Murray Valley encephalitis virus, Ross River virus, Barmah Forest virus, Dengue virus, Japanese encephalitis and West Nile virus.
+In Australia, some of these include Buruli ulcer, Murray Valley encephalitis virus, Ross River virus, Barmah Forest virus, Dengue virus, Japanese encephalitis and West Nile virus.
 Periods of heavy rainfall or floods can lead to ideal breeding conditions for mosquitoes, even in non-tropical areas.
-Diseases that are spread by insects are known as ‘vector-borne’ diseases.

 Mosquito-borne diseases can make people ill and, in severe cases, can cause death.